IamLiesa/blog_21moves/content/blog/how-to-get-started-with-running-beginners-guide.md

 3. You’ll lose Weight: If you want to lose and maintain a consistent weight, running is your kind of workout to do.
 It is the second most effective exercise in terms of calories burned per minute.
 Only cross country skiing burns more.

 4. Running eliminates Depression: Running is probably the last thing you want to do when feeling depressed, yet it is such a valuable medicine.
 Only after a few minutes your brain will start to secrete hormones that naturally improve your mood.
 It’s not without a reason that sport is considered a great help for people suffering from depression.

+5. Clear your Head: During the day, especially during your work day, you need to be fully focused on what you're doing.
+That's exhausting.
+In order to be able to continue performing the best way possible, you need to give your head a break now and then.
+The author of the book {{% a_blank "Deep Work" "https://www.amazon.com/gp/product/1455586692/ref=as_li_tl?ie=UTF8&tag=21moves-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1455586692&linkId=5e5fa3dfaf97cdee67afd013145cd5e7" %}}, Cal Newport (I can only recommend reading that book!), says that working out physically is the perfect compensation for a hard day of performing deep work.

+6. Get into a State of Flow: Flow is a state where everything you do comes easily to you.
+You are so focused on what you're doing that you're not thinking about anything else.
+Nothing distracts you.
+The author Mihaly Csikszentmihalyi, who wrote the book {{% a_blank "Flow" "https://www.amazon.com/gp/product/0061339202/ref=as_li_tl?ie=UTF8&tag=21moves-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=0061339202&linkId=8b06c0f461e84d7de34ffcf705159800" %}} explains that if you only concentrate on (e.g.)running and channel your thoughts you will get into a state of flow.
+Being in this state will give you absolute satisfaction with what you're doing right in this moment.
+That is the point then where running will be totally enjoyable for you.

+Whenever I am lacking motivation to get into my running shoes, I think of these benefits and try to get motivated using my five tips mentioned above.
+Try it out and see if it works for you.
+I would love to hear your feedback on how you're getting started with running!